 INLIVIAN looks to continue its success leveraging real estate assets to maximize value through additional mixed-income and mixed-use development projects.
-Through a recent organizational transformation and the creation of subsidiary companies, INLIVIAN will utilize vital expertise in development, technology, property management, social service provision, and other areas to generate various lines of business on a fee-for-service basis to other government, non-profit, and for-profit entities.
-With the successful utilization of RAD and MTW flexibilities, INLIVIAN can continue to foster innovation and evolve from an agency that was bound to complex and firm HUD rules and regulations, to a visionary agency that is able to compete a competitive market.
+Through a recent organizational transformation and by use of associated instrumentalities, INLIVIAN will utilize vital expertise in development, technology, property management, social service provision, and other areas to generate various lines of business on a fee-for-service basis to other government, non-profit, and for-profit entities.
+With the successful utilization of RAD and MTW flexibilities, INLIVIAN can continue to foster innovation and evolve from an agency that was bound to complex and firm HUD rules and regulations, to a visionary agency that is able to compete in a competitive market.